 Annette Mercuri, a Carer Consultant, has seen the negative impact that excluding family and carers from treatment and support can have on families and recovery through two generations of mental ill-health in her family.
 She is a strong advocate for consumers, clinicians and family and carers working together to create better outcomes for all.

-Gloria Sleaby has worked in complaints resolution and has a family member with lived experience of mental ill-health.
+Gloria Sleaby has worked in complaints resolution and family members with lived experience of mental ill-health.
 Currently a finance professional in the healthcare industry, she is motivated to contribute advice that influences positive change for consumers and carers.

 Tom Wood draws upon his lived experience of mental health issues and as a consumer to advocate for high quality, accessible, respectful and innovative mental health services.
 He is a project peer worker at Peninsula Health Mental Health and on the Committee of Management of VMIAC.
 Tom believes lived experience voices are integral to effective reform in mental health.